ExpediaGroup/styx/docs/user-guide/reverse-proxying.md

 and forward the full request/response should it be necessary for the business requirements.

-Styx uses flow control to adapt the relative speeds of upstream and downstream when proxying, protecting Styx from being overwhelmed when the sender is sending faster than the receiver can consume.
+Styx uses flow control to adapt the relative speeds of upstream and downstream when proxying, and thus protecting Styx from being overwhelmed when the sender is sending faster than the receiver can consume.

 ## Response codes